iton0/duss/ARCHITECTURE.md

 - **internal/infrastructure:** Contains the tools and concrete implementations specific to this service.

   - **internal/infrastructure/storage:** Contains the storage implementations needed by this service.
-The `url-shortener-service` will use the PostgreSQL implementation, and the `url-redirect-service` will use the Redis implementation.
+Both the `url-shortener-service` and `url-redirect-service` will use the PostgreSQL and Redis implementations for durability and speed respectively.

   - **internal/infrastructure/web:** This package is responsible for all web-facing concerns.
 The router.go file defines and initializes the Gin router, mapping API endpoints to their respective handlers.